Biography

 Adam Dunn

 He has led or co-led research projects funded by the NHMRC, AHRQ, NLM/NIH, and WHO.
-He is the Convener of the Digital Health and Informatics Network at the University of Sydney, Affiliate Faculty with the Computational Health Informatics Program at Boston Children’s Hospital, and has held editorial roles with a range of medical journals and computer science conferences.
+He holds or has held senior editorial roles with a range of research methods and medical informatics journals and applied computer science conferences.

 • NHMRC Project (APP1128968; 2017-2020) “Monitoring the gap between evidence and vaccination behaviour by sampling the location-specific consumption of health information from news and social media”